For daily wit & wisdom, sign up for the Almanac newsletter.

 Easter Breads

 Sweet breads are also a tradition, especially with the conclusion of Lent, a period when many people do not indulge in sweets.
-For Christians, the resurrected Christ is called, “the bread of life” (John 6:35), in whom believers will find their daily spiritual sustenance.
+For Christians, the resurrected Christ is called “the bread of life” (John 6:35), in whom believers will find their daily spiritual sustenance.

 In Russia and Austria, the sweet breads are often marked with a cross or image of a lamb.
 In Germany, the Easter bread is baked in loaves of twisted or braided strands (Osterstollen).
-Another kind of Austrian Easter bread is the Osterlaib (Easter loaf), a large, flat, round loaf marked with the cross or an image of the lamb.
+Another kind of Austrian Easter bread is the Osterlaib (Easter loaf), a large, flat, round loaf marked with a cross or an image of the lamb.
 In Poland and other countries, folks enjoy a special cake called the Easter baba (Baba Wielkanocna).

 In Greece, the traditional Easter bread is baked with a red-dyed egg on top, covered with two strips of dough in the form of a cross.
 See our recipe for Greek Easter Bread (Lambropsomo).